aws/aws-emr-containers-best-practices/content/storage/docs/spark/fsx-lustre.md

 kubectl apply -f fsxLustre-static-pvc.yaml -n <namespace registered with EMR on EKS Virtual Cluster>
 ```

-### Spark Developer Tasks:
+#### Spark Developer Tasks

-Now spark applications can use fsx-claim in their spark application config to mount the FSx for Lustre filesystem to driver and executor container volumes.
+Now spark applications can use `fsx-claim` in their spark application config to mount the FSx for Lustre filesystem to driver and executor container volumes.

 ```